Kozai mechanism: Test particle limit

 The simplest treatment of the von Zeipel-Lidov–Kozai mechanism assumes that one of the inner binary's components, the secondary, is a test particle – an idealized point-like object with negligible mass compared to the other two bodies, the primary and the distant perturber.
 These assumptions are valid, for instance, in the case of an artificial satellite in a low Earth orbit that is perturbed by the Moon, or a short-period comet that is perturbed by Jupiter.

-Under these approximations, the orbit-averaged equations of motion for the secondary have a conserved quantity: the component of the secondary's orbital angular momentum parallel to the angular momentum of the primary / perturber angular momentum.
+Under these approximations, the orbit-averaged equations of motion for the secondary have a conserved quantity: the component of the secondary's orbital angular momentum parallel to the angular momentum of the primary / perturber orbit.
 This conserved quantity can be expressed in terms of the secondary's eccentricity e and inclination i relative to the plane of the outer binary:

 Conservation of Lz means that orbital eccentricity can be "traded for" inclination.
 Thus, near-circular, highly inclined orbits can become very eccentric.
 Since increasing eccentricity while keeping the semimajor axis constant reduces the distance between the objects at periapsis, this mechanism can cause comets (perturbed by Jupiter) to become sungrazing.